mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 - If Atmosphere is 2–3, B or C the DM is –4.

 HARD SCIENCE WORLD CREATION

 Hard science worlds use the space opera modifiers above, plus additional Dice Modifiers to Population based on the Size and Atmosphere as follows:

 - If Size is 0–2 (low gravity world) then the DM is –1.
-- If Size is A (high gravity world) then the DM is –1.
+- If Size isA (high gravity world) then the DM is –1.
 - If Atmosphere is not 5, 6 or 8 then the DM is –1.
 - If Atmosphere is 5, 6 or 8 then the DM is +1.